 - Partial opening for easy pedestrian access

-- Suited to large openings
+- Suited to large and very large openings

 - Easily maintained